 Il Buco is down a sloping alley, off the bustling piazza San Antonio.
 Its outside tables are on the right and its front door is on the left.
 I have become accustomed to all those dining al fresco being so taken aback by my sartorial efforts that they stare in admiration (at least, I hope it is admiration) as I make my careful progress to the entrance.
 However, I should concede at once that this is a place where the other diners are also often dressed well – a consequence, I think, of the fact that a meal here is regarded as a special occasion.
-And it should be so regarded, for this is the domain of Chef and Patron Giuseppe Aversa (pictured, with your correspondent), who takes great care to select and prepare the finest ingredients to be found in this part of Italy.
+And it should be so regarded, for this is the domain of Mr Giuseppe Aversa, who is both Le Chef and Le Patron (pictured, with your correspondent and with his kitchen colleagues).
+He takes great care to select and prepare the finest ingredients to be found in this part of Italy.

 You will probably be given the choice of three places in which to eat: the vaulted main dining room, a modernistic smaller room (with a television showing the chefs at work in the kitchen) and those various tables under awnings on the street outside.
-I chose the first, and was shown to an alcove in which was emblazoned the word ‘Passione’.
-Upon my table was a single red rose, napery of crisp white, glassware by Riedel and by Rogaska and cutlery by Sambonet.
+I always chose the first, and so I was shown to table number 14, in an alcove in which was emblazoned the word ‘Passione’.
+Upon my table was a single red rose, napery of crisp white, glassware by Riedel and cutlery by Sambonet.
 Waiters in grey aprons, grey ties and white shirts flitted this way and that, and one of them opened my mineral water and then poured it into a glass jug, before setting in on my table.
 I liked this little ritual with the water, and – unusually, for me – I liked the canned music, which was of the chanteuse variety.
-Another pleasing theatrical note was struck when the bread arrived – in a three-storied wooden box.